Umurangi/hermit-crab/README.md

 - 🌱 This tool will be a first measure to standardise access
 - ⚡ It should be rapidly deployable while other tasks are being completed

+TODO: Reseach whether Ansible is potentially a better option